NirupmaRajput/OnePlus/README.txt

 AWS + ML models, I will finish it by Jan 15.
+I will try.